drakewang2000/ADS-Fall2023-Project2-ShinyApp-Group7/README.md

 + Our interactive Shiny app serves a dual purpose:
 For citizens: It equips them with knowledge to preemptively prepare for and react to potential disasters.
 For the government: It provides insights and data-driven recommendations on disaster preparedness, ensuring that funds are adequately and wisely set aside for future mitigation initiatives.

-+ **Contribution statement**:

-**Summary**: In this project, we utilize the Hazard Mitigation Assistance (HMA) Projects dataset from FEMA to design a Shiny app.
-This app assists American residents in disaster preparedness and offers insights for the government on future fund allocation and disaster response strategies.

 **[Contribution Statement]**
 -  Yoojin Lee: Wrote project introduction, performed EDA on funds, Produced graphs for fund percentage allocation heat map, produced fund allocation by disasters bar chart, wrote deep analyses for graphs produced, put everyone’s contribution statements together, uploaded documents and edited README & other documentations.